Fast Volume Alignment by Frequency-Marched Newton Method: Method

 \section{Method}

 We start by introducing the alignment problem and its spectral formulation; we then present our coarse-to-fine optimization strategy.
-Motivated by subtomogram alignment in cryo-electron tomography, we focus on $\Gc=\SO(3)$.
-The full alignment problem also includes translations; for ease of exposition we defer their treatment to Appendix~\ref{sec:appendix-6d-search}.
+Motivated by subtomogram alignment in cryo-electron tomography, the main text develops the rotational component of the method where $\Gc=\SO(3)$.
+The full six-dimensional alignment problem is handled in practice by alternating this rotational update with FFT-based translation updates, described in Appendix~\ref{sec:appendix-6d-search}.
+The rotation $g\in\Gc$ acts on a function $f:\mathbb{R}^3\to \mathbb{R}$ as